-Retailers around the world have been focusing on making ordering and delivery easier for customers and they have been using advanced technologies to do so.
+Retailers around the world have been focusing on making ordering and delivery easier for customers and they have been using advanced technology to do so.

 The majority of these companies have been working to solve problems related to ordering, delivery, checkout and packaging.
 From new ways to find the right size of an item online to faster delivery options to avoiding long checkout lines and even encouraging more environmentally friendly packaging information many companies are innovating to reduce these pain points.

 The main problems innovations attempt to solve:

 Getting products to customers in a quick and efficient way has been one of the main driving factors behind retailers’ innovations.
 In particular, getting packages to arrive quicker and more efficiently.
 Companies like Kroger, In 2019, US grocer Kroger was listed for their expansion of autonomous deliveries to customers.
 The program had been trialed in Arizona and found that customers loved the vehicles.
 In the same year, Amazon was listed for a couple innovations that addressed the delivery issue for customers.
 This included allowing customers to select the day they want their weekly orders to arrive as well as advances in their attempt to create a retail transportation network.

 Pizza Hut teamed up with FedEx in an effort to create delivery pizza bots, which is running trials in Memphis.

 Making the checkout process faster and more streamlined has long been a challenge that retailers struggle to solve.
 Over the past several years, companies have been employing technology to attempt to make paying and checkout process more effective.

 One such company, CONAD introduced carts that use AI to process transactions as customers pile up the cart with goods.
 Sainbury’s has tried to improve the speed of shopping for customers by introducing an app that allows customers to checkout without stopping by a fixed payment terminal.